k-vaughan/Test-branching/README.md

 # Test-branching
-Just to test a branch
+Just to test a branch.

+This is our sample project.